 • Nylon is lower in cost and allows some stretch to lessen the opening shock.

-Size your harness to allow for 6" to 12" to hang out of the airframe, making connection to the shock cord easy.
+Size your harness to allow for 6 inches to 12 inches to hang out of the airframe, making connection to the shock cord easy.
 On UAS, allow a length that provides a center point well above the airframe.
-All our harnesses feature:

 • Pre-sewn loops